10x Development Speedup

 Does not translate While this is beneficial at the object level, object encapsulation does not translate equally well to the system level.

-Reduce the number of DB schemes In System Oriented Programming, both through the software run-time environment "plumbing" as well as design and implementation methodologies that are encouraged/enforced by the programming framework, the design of enterprise class applications is done with a vastly reduced number of database schemes.
+Reduce the number of DB schemes In a System Oriented Programming™ deployment, both through the software run-time environment "plumbing" as well as design and implementation methodologies that are encouraged/enforced by the programming framework, the design of enterprise class applications is done with a vastly reduced number of database schemes.
 In System Oriented Programming, the number of encapsulations in an enterprise class application fall from 100's to typically fewer than 10 .

 App logic is embedded in DB schemes System Oriented Programming dictates that application building block functionality/logic is implemented locally in a few schemes in what would be referred to as "stored procedures" in the relational database world.
 These stored procedures have Locality of Logic; the application logic is co-located with the storage scheme definition and typically requires knowledge of only that scheme or just one or two additional schemes.